anypossiblew/tiven.wang/_posts/articles/cloud/microservices/2017-08-10-microservices-service-discovery.md

 * The web application port default as **8060**
 * The server url for local eureka service is *http://localhost:8761/eureka/*

+The application’s Eureka instance name (the name by which it will be registered in Eureka) will be derived from the value of the `spring.application.name` property on the application.

 ```java
 @RequestMapping(method = {RequestMethod.POST, RequestMethod.PUT})